kgateway-dev/kgateway/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

         terminationGracePeriodSeconds: 7 # kill the pod after this delay, gives room to the preStop hook
         gracefulShutdown:
           enabled: true
-          sleepTimeSeconds: 5 # tells envoy to fail healtchecks and sleep 5 seconds
+          sleepTimeSeconds: 5 # tells Envoy to fail healthchecks and sleep 5 seconds
         probes: true
         customReadinessProbe:
           httpGet: